 Want to see something really unusual?
 How about a submarine parked in a field?

-Albury/Wodonga – The Murray River
+Albury/Wodonga – The Murray River and NSW/Victoria Border

 For a significant part of the New South Wales and Victorian border, the Murray River acts as the natural divider between the two states.

-A couple of the key attractions, in addition to the famous Murray River, include the Murray Art Museum (MAMA), Monument Hill, Albury Railway Station, Lake Hume and the Hume Dam.
+That said, a couple of the key attractions, in addition to the famous Murray River, include the Murray Art Museum (MAMA), Monument Hill, Albury Railway Station, Lake Hume and the Hume Dam.

 Glenrowan, Victoria – Ned Kelly